 Mindset helps gain knowledge on a variety of technologies like various operating systems, applications, hardware, programming languages and virtualisation software (like building a Linux Lab).

-“InfoSec interviewers usually value motivation, critical thinking, and self-study above all else” – Lesley Carhart, 20+ year IT industry veteran.
+“InfoSec interviewers usually value motivation, critical thinking, and self-study above all else” – Lesley Carhart, a 20+ year veteran in the I.T. industry.

 Writing is another important skill!